craigthomas/Chip8C/README.md

 information regarding opcode execution times, as such, I have not attempted any fancy timing mechanisms to ensure that instructions are executed in a set amount of time).

-### Debug Mode

-You can also ask the emulator to start in debug mode, where each instruction is disassembled and displayed in the bottom right hand corner of the screen on a semi-transparent overlay.
-To do this:

-    yac8e /path/to/rom/filename -t

-This will start the emulator and pause it after executing the first instruction.
-Pressing the right arrow key will step to the next instruction and again pause.
-The emulator will continue this way until you press the `F2` or `F12` keys (the former will run in trace mode where the overlay will still be active, while the latter will resume normal execution).
-Pressing `F1` will return to debug mode.
-Debug, trace and normal mode can be activated at any time by pressing their respective keys (you do not have to specify the `-t` switch at startup to enable these modes).

 ## Keys